-AI and The Future of Online Advertising in 2019
+The Future of Online Advertising and Machine Learning in 2019

 My name is Nacho Rodés, I’m the CEO and founder of Spaceboost.
-This is the story of how we created Spaceboost and how it ended up coinciding with two global market trends to become a template for the future of online business and online advertising in 2019.
+This is the story of how we created Spaceboost and how it ended up coinciding with two global market trends to become a template for the future of online advertising and machine learning in 2019.
+Ready?

 As so many SaaS companies, Spaceboost began life naturally, in response to a specific problem that we had as advertisers.
 While working in an Online Travel Agency, Pablo Callejón (Spaceboost CMO and founder) and I created a simple tool to make our day-to-day working lives more efficient.
 Specifically, we were frustrated with the limitations of manually filling in, updating, and attempting to apply intelligent modifications to the advertising investment we were managing… all on Excel.
 That frustration would lead us to stumble into the future of online advertising.

 Machine Learning in Advertising